Zami77/RPG_Maker_MZ_Plugins/README.md

 # RPG_Maker_MZ_Plugins
- Custom plugins to be used with RPG Maker MZ
+ Custom plugins to be used with RPG Maker MZ.
+Released under the MIT License.